calebjacob/express-vue/README.md

 ## Linting

-All backend and frontend code is automatically linted and fixed on commit.
-Linting uses a combo of ESlint and Prettier.
+*NOTE: All backend and frontend code is automatically linted and fixed on pre-commit.
+Linting uses a combo of ESlint and Prettier.*

 To lint and fix all code: